Manual Physical Therapy for Postpartum Care

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your healthcare provider.

-What data supports the effectiveness of the treatment Orthopaedic Manual Physical Therapy for postpartum care?
+What prior data suggests that Orthopaedic Manual Physical Therapy is safe for postpartum care?

 Casey Shutt-Hoblet, DPT